Extremely-Original-Username/mini-projects--ji/README.md

 # A dump for my small projects.
 No promises that any of these work, will remain working, or have even been implemented.
-Feel free to fork!
+Over time I will be stabalising all of the projects here so it may be short-lived!

 ### ~~Critters~~
 ~~This is one of the more developed projects in this repository that simulates evolution through simple agents - I was also trying a new rendering framework for this.
 Works well and should be stable as of writing!~~